Lollobar17/Network_Security_Lab/06_final_report/final_report.md

 ## Conclusion

+> [!IMPORTANT]
-This assessment demonstrates a functional but incomplete security monitoring capability.
-The HomeLab SIEM successfully detects authentication-based threats but lacks visibility into network-level and web-layer attack activity.
+> This assessment demonstrates a functional but incomplete security

-The identified gaps provide a clear and actionable improvement roadmap.
-Implementing the recommendations — particularly network-level monitoring and brute force correlation rules — would significantly increase the detection coverage from 25% to an estimated 75%+ across the tested attack scenarios.
+> monitoring capability.
+Implementing the recommendations would increase
+> detection coverage from 25% to an estimated 75%+ across the tested
+> attack scenarios.

-This project demonstrates practical application of penetration testing methodology, SIEM architecture analysis, and security gap identification in a controlled environment — skills directly applicable to enterprise system integration and security operations roles.
+> This project demonstrates practical application of penetration testing
+> methodology, SIEM architecture analysis, and security gap identification
+> in a controlled environment — skills directly applicable to enterprise
+> system integration and security operations roles.

 ---